Solve | The People of SKC

 Sharon Klein joined SKC in 2011 after her sister Lee introduced her to the organization.
 This cause became close to both their hearts after losing their beautiful 8 year old cousin, Shir, to Neuroblastoma in 2006.
 Sharon received her B.A. in Social Sciences from the University at Buffalo in 2008 and her Juris Doctor from Hofstra University School of Law (now the Maurice A. Deane School of Law at Hofstra University) in 2011.
 She is currently an Associate at Windels Marx Lane & Mittendorf, LLP, in New York City.
 Sharon plans to continue her involvement and contribution to reaching goals of the Junior Board and the organization as a whole for many years to come.

 Arielle is very excited to be a part of SKC.
 She currently works in Risk Management at American Express, and has recently finished her Master in Public Health (MPH) part-time at Columbia University.
-She completed her undergraduate degree at Washington University in St. Louis in 2007 and has lived in Manhattan ever since.
+She completed her undergraduate degree at Washington University in St. Louis and currently lives in Manhattan.
 Arielle enjoys exploring the city and traveling to new places.

 Gina is a Practice Supervisor in the Division of Gynecologic Oncology at the Weill Cornell Medical Center.
 Prior to this role, she also worked in the field of cancer, first in genitourinary cancer research at the Dana-Farber Cancer Institute and later in grants program management at the Susan G. Komen Foundation.
 Gina looks forward to a career helping to improve patient care.
 As a pediatric cancer survivor herself, she is particularly excited to support Solving Kids Cancer and its mission.
 Gina was diagnosed with Wilm's Tumor (a pediatric kidney cancer) at age 16 months and was treated with surgery and chemotherapy.
 She is now a proud survivor of 24 years!
 Gina earned her Master of Public Administration from the Robert F. Wagner Graduate School of Public Service at NYU and loves running and knitting.